lipenco/rgsoc-blog/source/posts/2013-08-23-thing-that-blown-my-mind-part-2.md

 * How to render certain number of slides in my application

 _To sum up_:
-John's method of learning based on asking questions is kind of irritating, but let's see if it's effective.
+John's method of teaching based on asking questions is kind of irritating, but let's see if it's effective.